adiwg/mdEditor-doc/tutorial/entering-metadata/entering-main-datetime.md

-# Tutorial: Entering Time Periods
+# Tutorial -- Entering Time Periods
 DO NOT EDIT

 {% hint style='working' %}